magosil86/PANGEAhaircut/README.md

 mu >= min(0.8, muc - 10 * std dev (muc))

 This rule accounts for heterogeneity across the HIV genome.
 In env and especially the V loops, we expect substantial site variation.
 At these sites, the calling probability of the consensus sequences is much lower than in more conserved gene regions.
 Therefore, the above approach calls sites much less stringently at known sites of the genome that are associated with substantial variation.

+Here is an example to illustrate:
+* each panel corresponds to a cut/raw contig
+* blue line: is the threshold, min(0.8, muc - 10 * std dev (muc))
+* black line: is the calling probability of the cut/raw contig
+* the dips in the blue line correspond to sites with high sequence variability

 ![alt tag](https://github.com/olli0601/PANGEAhaircut/blob/master/man/callprob_ex.png)